 Many of us view our senior years as a time to relax and indulge in activities we didn't have time or money for in our younger years, such as pursuing a hobby, traveling, or purchasing a luxury item.
 However, the cost of maintaining even a modest lifestyle does not decrease throughout retirement.
 It is anticipated that the average couple in their 60s will need at least $600,000 for medical expenses alone.
 When housing, food, and transportation costs are considered, it is simple to see why so many senior citizens struggle to make ends meet, especially those who did not adequately plan for retirement.

 The silver lining is that there are numerous government assistance programs for senior citizens.
-Whether you need help paying your medical bills, downsizing or upgrading your home to make it a safer place to live, or financing the assisted living or independent living fees of a senior home, we have compiled the financial programs that can make life easier for seniors.
+Whether you need help paying your medical bills, downsizing or upgrading your home to make it a safer place to live, or financing the assisted living or independent living fees of a senior home, we have compiled the federal programs that can make life easier for seniors.
+Federal governments offer a variety of benefits targeted towards low-income families, married couples, low-income seniors, low-income individuals, and needy families, among others.
 Not everything on our list is a traditional financial aid program, but they can all provide some type of financial assistance for older adults, and taking advantage of as many as possible will go a long way.

 Wondering what is the name of the government program that provides cash benefits to senior citizens?
 Below are the general financial aid options available to seniors: